rcoutin/TechTalk-SonarQube/README.md

 **Limitations**
 * The current version can only scan Internal pull requests.
 External Pull Requests will be added in future versions.
-* Since the TravisCI SonarCloud addon communicates directly to the host 'www.sonarcloud.io' it is challenging to add a custom SonarQube server to scan Private repository.
+* Since the TravisCI SonarCloud addon communicates directly to the host 'www.sonarcloud.io' it is challenging to add a custom SonarQube server.
 This means private repositories have to be scanned at a cost, on SonarCloud instead of your own SonarQube instance.